and you can also download our venue map

-Janette Geri, a regular and well loved performer at Maldon since 2000, sadly left us in June.
+Janette Geri, a regular and well loved performer at Maldon since 2000, sadly passed away at the end of June.
 We will have a tribute concert for Janette featuring her new album with chats and stories from old and new friends in the Troubadour bar on Sunday evening.

 The Sweet Sorrows (Ireland) – Based in Co.
 Wexford, Ireland, The Sweet Sorrows are veteran Irish singer-songwriter Sammy Horner and his Australian wife Kylie.
 They tour globally with their blend of original and trad music delighting audiences with their humour and vocal harmonies.
 Sammy’s guitar and bodhran is matched well by Kylie’s whistles, melodica and accordion.
 British journalist, author and music critic – Clive Price:“You’ve heard Robert Plant and Alison Krauss, Mark Knopfler and Emmylou Harris, Glen Hansard and Marketa Irglova…now listen to The Sweet Sorrows.
 The rugged Celtic edge of Sammy Horner joins the dreamy sounds of Kylie Horner to produce something completely new indeed.
 Something…different.” – Clive Price An evening with The Sweet Sorrows always promises to be highly entertaining, provocative and moving.
 Their intimacy, transparency and strength of passion on stage has won them many fans.